-This features a surprising appearance by the legendary Hard Rock guitarist Ted Nugent on this Christian worship song.
+There's a surprising guest spot by the legendary hard rock guitarist Ted Nugent on this Christian worship song.
 Explained Crowder in CCM magazine, "It seems like every record, we have some random thing happen.
 And the amazing thing is, this time The Nuge stopped by.
 The Motor City Madman makes an appearance on the record."

 David Crowder told Tulsa World October 26, 2007 the background to the album's title, which focuses on the Christian belief that people can find rescue in Jesus Christ and that this rescue is the only remedy, or hope, for the world.
 "We want to help individuals be aware of the reality of the rescue.
 Once people have found their rescue in Christ, they can't keep it to themselves.
 The rescue is something you want to export to the people around you."